 A licensed and qualified plumber will ensure that your heater is permitted upon installation.
 Select a reputable company that will guarantee your warranty.
 Choose the one that has qualified professionals.
-If an issue happens during installation, your professional should address.
+If an issue happens during installation, your professional should address it.
 With this

 Risk of Explosion and Fire

 Most of the water heaters use natural gas.
-When it comes to gas, a professional is needed to ensure that everything goes in the right direction.
+When it comes to gas, a professional must ensure that everything goes in the right direction.
 The person needed is the plumber.
-Dealing with natural gas means that you have to burn or furnace combustible fuel in order to heat your water.
+Dealing with natural gas means that you have to burn or furnace combustible fuel to heat your water.

-Remember that these fuels are highly flammable and small mistakes during installation may cause a serious explosion or even fire.
-It is not worth to put your family at risk or damage your property.
-Just call the plumber and the process of turning on your water heater will be perfect.
+Remember that these fuels are highly flammable, and small mistakes during installation may cause a serious explosion or even fire.
+It is not worth putting your family at risk or damages your property.
+Just call the plumber, and the process of turning on your water heater will be perfect.

 Carbon Monoxide Poisoning